coffee2code/add-admin-javascript/readme.txt

 Donate link: http://coffee2code.com/donate
 Tags: admin, javascript, js, script, admin theme, customization, coffee2code Requires at least: 3.0
-Tested up to: 3.2
+Tested up to: 3.3
 Stable tag: 1.1
 Version: 1.1

-Easily define additional JavaScript (inline and/or by URL) to be added to all administration pages.
+Interface for easily defining additional JavaScript (inline and/or by URL) to be added to all administration pages.

 == Description ==

-Easily define additional JavaScript (inline and/or by URL) to be added to all administration pages.
+Interface for easily defining additional JavaScript (inline and/or by URL) to be added to all administration pages.

 Ever want to introduce custom dynamic functionality to your WordPress admin pages and otherwise harness the power of JavaScript?
 Any modification you may want to do with JavaScript can be facilitated via this plugin.